 Taking that as the go-ahead for the day’s expedition, I started putting my shoes on.
 It was only when I crouched down to tie my shoe laces that I noticed the swarm of tiny flies ganging up on me.
 I felt a sting on my cheek, and suddenly my whole face was covered in bites.
 A few colourful swear words escaped my mouth, prompting Douglas to peer out of the tent.

 “I see you’ve finally met the midges.”

 Standing at 1,344 metres above sea level, Ben Nevis is the highest mountain in the British Isles and one of the most popular places for hiking in Scotland.
 In fact, Ben Nevis attracts over 100,000 climbers a year.
-We decided to give it a try, thinking that the ascent would be do-able without actually doing any form of preparatory training.
-Well, we certainly paid dearly for it.
+We decided to give it a try, thinking that the ascent would be do-able without having to do any form of preparatory training.

 The sky gradually cleared up.
 We were now scrambling over sharp, slippery rocks.
 As if the steep, never-ending path in front of us wasn’t disheartening enough, we came across a few climbers who were already making their way down the mountain.